MarkBaker/PHPMatrix/README.md

 var_dump($matrix1->multiply($matrix2)->toArray());
 ```
-or pass all values to the appropriate function
+or pass all values to the appropriate static method
 ```php
 $matrix1 = new Matrix\Matrix([
     [2, 7, 6],